MadeByParker/Spotify-Comfy-Custom-CSS/README.md

 * Open and run powershell as admin on windows, for others view [https://github.com/khanhas/spicetify-cli/wiki/Installation.](https://github.com/khanhas/spicetify-cli/wiki/Installation)

-* Run this command Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/khanhas/spicetify-cli/master/install.ps1" | Invoke-Expression.
+* Run this command: `Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/khanhas/spicetify-cli/master/install.ps1" | Invoke-Expression`.

-* Run spicetify --help for list of commands.
+* Run `spicetify --help` for list of commands.

-* Type spicetify to create config file.
+* Type `spicetify` to create config file.

-* Then to make a backup of spicetify type: spicetify backup apply enable-devtool.
+* Then to make a backup of spicetify type: `spicetify backup apply enable-devtool`.

 ### Spotify will open automatically with the default theme so to change it.